tekumara/notes/kube-resources.md

 When requests < limits, a pod can opportunistically use resources if they are not being used by other containers.
 This is called "burstable".
 This allows over-subscription, but when a pod bursts (up to its limit) it can negatively affect neighbouring pods.

+A pod cannot be scheduled on a node when sum(requests) > allocatable cpu.
+If this is true of all nodes, then the pod will be stuck in pending with "Insufficient cpu".

 See

 - [Managing Resources for Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits)